Best Acupressure Mats in Canada — 2026 Guide

 Generic Acupressure Mats (~$25–$40 CAD)

 There are dozens of unbranded acupressure mats on Amazon.ca in the $25–$40 range, most shipped from overseas sellers.
-The honest assessment: they work reasonably well in the short term but quality control is inconsistent.
+In practice, they often work reasonably well in the short term, but quality control is inconsistent.
 Spike uniformity varies, the foam cores flatten more quickly, and plastic tip breakage after 3–6 months is common with frequent use.

 For occasional use or travel, a budget mat is fine.
 For daily use as a routine tool, the cost-per-use math usually favours spending more on a Nayoya or Shakti.